ThaakirahA/movie-rental-system/README.md

 The system architecture consists of three main components:

-1. **Frontend Application**
+## 1. Frontend Application

 * Built using Angular
 * Provides the user interface for customers and administrators

-2. **Backend API**
+## 2. Backend API

 * Built using Node.js and Express
 * Handles business logic and API requests

-3. **Database**
+## 3. Database

 * MongoDB database hosted on MongoDB Atlas
 * Stores user accounts, movies, and rental data

 ---